dhunninghake/vudu/README.md

 * Provides configurable, immutable style utilities out of the box
 * Plays nice with or without popular frameworks like React, Ember, and Angular
 * Generates necessary styles at runtime, no globals
-* Avoids duplicate rulesets
-* No external stylesheets to include
+* No external stylesheets to include, no duplicate rulesets
 * Can be used with server-side rendering
 * Lightweight (18kb minified, 6kb gzipped)
-* Collocates styles with JS components
 * Only one dependency
 * Autoprefixes styles
 * Author dynamic styles with JS!